This guide explains how to install, migrate, or upgrade to Anthos Service Mesh

 - Select your Cloud project.

-Click the Activate Cloud Shell button at the top of the Cloud Console window.
+Click the Activate Cloud Shell button at the top of the Google Cloud console window.

-A Cloud Shell session opens inside a new frame at the bottom of the Cloud Console and displays a command-line prompt.
+A Cloud Shell session opens inside a new frame at the bottom of the Google Cloud console and displays a command-line prompt.